MagicMirrorOrg/MagicMirror/README.md

 7. `npm install && npm start` (You may have to restart your terminal before this works!)

 **Important:** `npm start` does **not** work via SSH, use `DISPLAY=:0 nohup npm start &` instead.
 This starts the mirror on the remote display.

+#### Server only

+In some cases, you want to start the application without an actual app window.
+In this case, exectute the following command from the MagicMirror folder: `node serveronly`.
+This will start the server, after which you can open the application in your browser of choice.

 ## Configuration